basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 is set to `on`.
 If you prefer, however, that clients' preferred cipher order dictate which cipher is chosen, set `honor_cipher_order` to `off`.

+Please know that Riak's default cipher order behavior has the potential to crash Erlang VMs that do not support it.
+Erlang VMs that are known to support it include Basho's patched version of Erlang R16.
+Instructions on installing it can be found in [[Installing Erlang]].
+This issue should not affect R17 distributions of Erlang.

 ## TLS Settings

 When using Riak security, you can choose which versions of SSL/TLS are